lxl66566/bpm/README.md

 BPM is currently supported on Linux and Windows, python >= 3.9.

 > [!CAUTION]
-> Risk Warning: BPM on Linux may damage your computer.
+> Risk Warning: Be aware of the potential risk of BPM Linux damaging your computer.
 By using BPM to install software, you accept this risk and trust third-party Github release packagers.

+> [TIP]
+> BPM guarantees parity, i.e., `bpm install` followed immediately by `bpm uninstall` will not change the system in any way.

 ## Why use it?